LS-Manila/AndroidExercises/README.md

 https://classroom.github.com/classrooms/14812437-androiddevelopmentclass

+## Create a "MyAndroidPortfolio" repo to contain the list (with links) of your completed assignments (Deadline: December 8, 2015)

 "*If I have seen farther than others, it is because I have stood on the shoulders of giants.*" --Isaac Newton